-Create a new polls_plugin application
+Set up a new polls_cms_integration application

-So far, however, the polls application has been integrated into the project, but not into django CMS itself.
+So far, however, the Polls application has been integrated into the project, but not into django CMS itself.
+The two applications are completely independent.
+They cannot make use of each other's data or functionality.